-Good fat is sometimes called unsaturated fat.
-Unsaturated fat comes in two forms: monounsaturated and polyunsaturated.
+Healthy fat is sometimes called unsaturated fat.

-Good fats: where you get them and what they do
+Healthy fats: where you get them

 You can get monounsaturated fat from:

-- nuts and seeds
+- almonds, cashews, peanuts and seeds

 - lean meat

-- tuna, salmon and mackerel
+- oily fish like tuna, salmon and mackerel

-- soy foods
+- soy foods.

-You get saturated fat from:
+- saturated fat

-- animal products like meat fat
+- animal products like the visible fat on meats

 - full-fat dairy products like butter and cream.

-Trans fat is sometimes used in:
+Trans fat is found in: